Boothroyd: They’ll have to carry me out of Under-21 role

 “Even when they came back into it and scored their first goal, I still fancied us.
 It is very, very disappointing as we had been working towards this.”

-Boothroyd’s decision to bench Manchester City’s Foden – who scored a fabulous solo goal in Tuesday’s 2-1 defeat to France – was controversial and the midfielder only came on after 57 minutes following Ryan Sessegnon’s hamstring injury.
+Boothroyd’s decision not to start Manchester City’s Foden – who scored a fabulous solo goal in Tuesday’s 2-1 defeat to France – was controversial and the midfielder only came on after 57 minutes following Ryan Sessegnon’s hamstring injury.

 But Boothroyd said he had to manage the 19-year-old.